-When students decide to come to BYU, they commit to live the Honor Code.
-However, BYU hasn’t always had an honor code.
-Here are some major events that have contributed to BYU’s current honor code.
+BYU students commit to live the Honor Code.
+However, BYU hasn’t always had an Honor Code.
+Here are some major events that have contributed to BYU’s current Honor Code.

 1876: After becoming the principle of Brigham Young Academy, Karl G. Maeser put in foundation for The Domestic Department.
 However, the organization wasn’t formally established until 1879.

 1879: The Domestic Department created the “Domestic Organization,” which was a group of teachers who would monitor students when they were off campus to see that they were following the school’s moral rules (prohibiting obscenity, profanity, smoking and alcohol consumption).